Types of Child Custody in Nashville, TN

 Understanding your options after divorce or separation

 Reaching an arrangement that works for both parents while still preserving the best interests of the child can take a great deal of thought and negotiation.
 When one parent is concerned about the other’s effect on the children’s safety and well-being, or when one parent unfairly tries to shut the other out of the children’s lives, court intervention frequently becomes necessary.
-During our more than 30 years of combined experience as attorneys, we at Miller Upshaw Family Law, PLLC have seen how all types of child custody issues play out.
+In our 50+ years of cumulative experience as attorneys, we at Miller Upshaw Family Law, PLLC have seen how all types of child custody issues play out.
 We use this experience to advise our clients in Nashville of the results they can expect and to construct compelling arguments should litigation become necessary.